morneaup/node-config/README.md

-# On-Box Node Configuration Script
+# Cisco On-Box Node Configuration Python Script

 The following script will allow you to import pre-defined device variables and then generate the configurations for them on-box.
 It then commits the configuration to running and startup configurations.